 Harvesting typically occurs from late April through mid-June.
 The delicate nature of Vidalia onions means they must be predominately harvested by hand.
-To ensure consistent quality, the Georgia Department of Agriculture worked with the Georgia Federal-State Inspection Service, a third-party crop inspection service, to create and implement the Vidalia Onion Quality Control Inspection Service.
+To ensure consistent quality, the Georgia Department of Agriculture worked with the Georgia Federal-State Inspection Service, a third-party crop inspection service, to create and implement the Vidalia Onion Quality Control Inspection Program.

 Once they reach maturity in the fields, Vidalia onions undergo a nine-step process before reaching grocery stores.